Azure/caf-terraform-landingzones/README.md

 Those new features allow more complex and more dynamic code composition.
 The following concepts are used:

+* **Multi-subscription deployment**: initial support to deploy landing zones in any subscription from the launchpad subscription.
+* **Autonomous module consumption**: consumption of the CAF module outside of landing zones.
+* **Starter kit extension**: added new scenarios for sandpit environment, added support for AKS.
+* **Verified by Hashicorp status**:  status achieved for new CAF module and provider.
 * **No-code environment composition**: a landing zone environment can be composed customizing variable files and code must be robust enough to accommodate combinations and composition.
 * **Flexible foundations to meet customer needs**: everything is customizable at all layers.
 * **Key-based configuration and customization**: all configuration objects will call each other based on the object keys.